DarshilShukla26/Credit-Card-Fraud-Detection-Using-Big-Data-Management-tools/README.md

 ### Notes:
 - For additional guidance, refer to the `Kafka_Server_Setup.ipynb` notebook.
 - Ensure all required dependencies and configurations are correctly set up to avoid runtime issues.
-- For any EC2 cluster details email at sgupt132@ucr.edu

-For further queries, please contact the team members via the provided emails.